Potential Drug Interactions

 - Pimozide may trigger cardiac events

-- Many drugs may affect the metabolism of sertraline, and conversely, sertraline may affect the metabolism of other drugs
+- Many drugs may affect the metabolism of sertraline, and conversely, sertraline may affect the metabolism of other drugs, either diluting or intensifying their effects.

-- Rat studies have been cited to justify that mixing antidepressants and antipsychotics is safe, however, adverse cardiac and other side effects on humans have been documented14-16
+- Limited animal studies have been cited to show that mixing antidepressants and antipsychotics is safe.
+However, adverse cardiac and other side effects on humans have been documented, suggesting that caution is advised.14-16

-Typically, prescribing an SSRI like Zoloft is considered the recommended first-line treatment for depression.
-Since this practice is so common, please be sure to always inform your prescriber of any other substances or medications you are taking concurrently so that adverse Zoloft side effects from drug interactions can be prevented.
+Often, prescribing an SSRI like Zoloft is considered first-line treatment for depression.
+Please be sure to always inform your prescriber of any other substances or medications you are taking concurrently to avoid adverse Zoloft side effects arising from drug interactions.

-More than 20 years ago, reports published in the British Medical Journal reported on concerns about the risks of SSRIs, and welcomed the FDA’s upcoming 2004 review of the risks and side effects of Zoloft and other SSRI antidepressants.18
+More than 20 years ago, reports published in the British Medical Journal reported on concerns about both the benefits and risks of SSRIs, and welcomed the FDA’s upcoming 2004 review of the reported side effects of Zoloft and other SSRI antidepressants.18

-Millions of prescriptions of Zoloft have been filled and many people take SSRIs daily.
-But the person who needs to be listened to is the individual who is taking the drug and is suffering Zoloft side effects.
-That is the person who needs help and there is no controversy about that.
-Where the risks have outweighed the benefits, that is an opportunity where drug-free alternative treatments can provide hope and relief.
+Millions of prescriptions of Zoloft have been filled and many people take SSRIs daily without suffering anything more than mild reactions.
+However, the person who needs help with troubling side effects is a different matter.
+Where the risks have outweighed the benefits, one may consider safely transitioning to drug-free alternative treatments that can provide hope and relief.

-The days of false hope and lackluster or worse results can be over.
-What needs to happen is the roots of the problematic symptoms must be investigated, and when discovered, real and authentic healing can begin.
+The roots of the problematic symptoms can be investigated, and when discovered, real and authentic healing can take place.

 Your Symptoms are Real

 There is no doubt that symptoms are real.
-And simply not treating the situation is not a viable option.
-But the option that is not offered in 99% of all cases may be the one that works for you.
-And that is the option of drug-free alternative treatments for symptoms like depression, anxiety, insomnia, pain, and all the other symptoms that Zoloft is prescribed to treat.
+There are many options for drug-free alternative treatments for symptoms like depression, anxiety, insomnia, pain, and other symptoms that Zoloft is prescribed to treat.

-Find Relief of Symptoms Without Zoloft Side Effects
+Find Relief of Symptoms and Zoloft Side Effects

 Resources that May Help You